Fourier-Mukai and autoduality for compactified Jacobians. I: Introduction

 is an equivalence. \end{thmE}

-Note that, in the special case when $\ov{J}_X(\un q)\cong\ov{J}_X(\un q')$, Theorem E can be seen as a strengthening of Theorem A and a further generalization of Mukai's result in \cite{mukai} to the case of singular curves.
-Moreover, this result provides a positive answer to Conjecture \ref{C:fib-dua} for reduced spectral curves, at least in the case where the degree $d$ and the rank $r$ of the Higgs bundles are coprime (see Remark \ref{R:gen-pola}).
+Note that, in the special case when $\ov{J}_X(\un q)\cong\ov{J}_X(\un q')$, Theorem E can be seen as a strengthening of Theorem A and a further generalization of Mukai's result in \cite{mukai} to the case of singular reduced curves.
+Moreover, this result provides a first step towards the proof of the Langlands duality for Higgs bundles (see \eqref{E:fibdual}) over the open subset of reduced spectral curves (i.e. over the so-called regular locus of the Hitchin morphism); see the Appendix for more details.

-On the other hand, in the general case when $\ov{J}_X(\un q)\not\cong \ov{J}_X(\un q')$, Theorem E implies that any two fine compactified Jacobians of $X$ (which are birational Calabi-Yau singular projective varieties by what said above) are derived equivalent.
-This result seems to suggest an extension to singular varieties of the conjecture of Kawamata \cite{Kaw}, which predicts that birational Calabi-Yau smooth projective varieties should be derived equivalent.
+On the other hand, in the general case when $\ov{J}_X(\un q)\not\cong \ov{J}_X(\un q')$, Theorem E implies that any two fine compactified Jacobians of $X$ (which are birational, but possibly non isomorphic, Calabi-Yau singular projective varieties by what said above) are derived equivalent.
+This result seems to suggest an extension to (mildly) singular varieties of the conjecture of Kawamata \cite{Kaw}, which predicts that birational Calabi-Yau smooth projective varieties should be derived equivalent.
+Moreover, a topological counterpart of the above result is obtained by the third author, together with L. Migliorini and V. Schende, in \cite{MSV}: any two fine compactified Jacobians of a complex curve $X$ (under the same assumptions on $X$) have the same perverse Leray filtration on their cohomology.
+This result again seems to suggest an extension to (mildly) singular varieties of the result of Batyrev \cite{Bat} which says that birational Calabi-Yau smooth projective complex varieties have the same Hodge numbers.